-- 1 Using optical drives, such as DVD or CD drives - 1 Using wireless communications devices, PC Cards, or USB devices - 1 Using high-brightness display settings, 3D screen savers, or other power-intensive programs such as 3D games - 1 Running the computer in maximum performance mode
+- 1 Using wireless communications devices or USB devices - ${\scriptstyle 1}\quad \text{Using high-brightness display settings, 3D screen savers, or other power-intensive programs such as 3D games}$ - 1 Running the computer in maximum performance mode

-MOTE: It is recommended that you connect your computer to an electrical outlet when writing to a CD or DVD.
+NOTE: It is recommended that you connect your computer to an electrical outlet when writing to a CD or DVD.

 You can check the battery charge before you insert the battery into the computer.
-You can also set power management options to alert you when the battery charge is low.
+You can also set power management options to alert you when the battery

 CAUTION: Using an incompatible battery may increase the risk of fire or explosion.
-Replace the battery only with a compatible battery purchased from Dell.
-The lithium-ion battery is designed to work with your Dell computer.
+Replace the battery only with a compatible battery purchased from Dell that is designed to work with your Dell computer.
 Do not use a battery from other computers with your computer.

 CAUTION: Do not dispose of batteries with household waste.
-When your battery no longer holds a charge, call your local waste disposal or environmental agency for advice on disposing of a lithium-ion battery.
+When your battery no longer holds a charge, call your local waste disposal or environmental agency for advice on disposing of a battery.
 See "Battery Disposal" in the Product Information Guide.